mariellefoster/plots_and_projects/README.md

 ## Glove pair
 - Robot hand on one side, glove on the other side.
 When the hand encounters something, the glove tingles.

+## Heartbeat pillow
+- A pillow with a soft heartbeat inside it